 Wendy Buckingham / Creator, Life Coaching Professionally

-So the trick is to make sure your business card is an engaging promotional tool to grab attention and make your card the one to keep.
+The key is to make sure your business card is an engaging promotional tool to grab attention and make your card the one to keep.

 These seven tips will get you on the right track to having a business card that is really worth more than the paper it is written on.

-This may seem obvious but so many times I've had a card handed to me that doesn't do this and later I'm left wondering.
-As well as giving your name and contact details, your business card should actually say what you do and the benefit of working with you.
+This may seem obvious but so many times I've had a card handed to me that doesn't do this and later I'm left wondering and trying to remember what they were about.

-This is one of the things you have to be aware of if using a graphic designer.
-They may come up with a fabulous, unique business cards, but the colours and text on those colours may render it difficult to read and almost useless as a marketing tool.
+This is one of the things you have to be aware of if you are using a graphic designer.
+They may come up with a fabulous, unique business cards, but the background colour, size or text and text colour may make your information difficult to read.
+This makes the card almost useless as a marketing tool.

-If the person you are giving your card to is a good networker or interested in what you are offering, then they may want to make a note on the card to remind them of any conversation you had or any follow up action they need to take.
+If the person you are giving your card to is a good networker or interested in what you are offering, they may want to make a note on the card to remind them of any conversation you've had or any follow up action they need to take.
 Make sure there is space to do this somewhere on the card.

 Some of the most innovative business card ideas are not actually cards, though

 they have the same marketing function.
 You could try a book-mark, fridge magnet or a postcard with added

 When I was marketing the original version of my book, Ready Set Goal!, I developed a postcard (pictured) with my photo, branding and contact details on the front and some tips on goal planning on the back.
 It was a really different business card idea for a life coach and worked as an effective marketing strategy in addition to my standard card.
 I often across people who remember me from the card I gave them had kept it.